mszegedy/plea/story/ch-6.md

 The idol didn't react.
 "Um.
 Vasilisa," said Artemis shakily.
 "Don't taunt the disease spirit, please.
 It already feels really bad.
 I don't want it to feel worse."

-"One..."
-Vasilisa lifted the pendant's string off of Artemis's neck and pulled it over her head.
+"One…" Vasilisa lifted the pendant's string off of Artemis's neck and pulled it over her head.

-"Two..." ("Vasilisa, please.
+"Two…" ("Vasilisa, please.
 I can feel it getting worse.")

-"Three..." ("Please?")
+"Three…" ("Please?")

-"Four..."
-Vasilisa got in position to throw the idol into the forest.
+"Four…" Vasilisa got in position to throw the idol into the forest.
 Artemis was terrified, and wished she'd told Vasilisa that Ryzhaya idols weren't expendable, instead of just pleading for herself.

 "Five!"
 Vasilisa lobbed the idol in the direction of the roadside forest, where it hit a rusted pole and shattered.

-"...okay," said Artemis.
+"…okay," said Artemis.
 "Okay, thanks, Vasilisa, I do feel—"

 <div>A screech akin to a braking train filled the air, heard for kilometers.</div>